kukutapuvarun/BasicBankingSystem/README.md

 Software used:         XAMPP

 How To Run??
 Above all, to run this project you must have installed a virtual server i.e XAMPP on your PC.
-Bank Management System in PHP and MySQL with source code is free to download.
+Bank Management System in PHP and MySQL.

 Follow the following steps after Starting Apache and MySQL in XAMPP: